Monday: Big layoffs, bigger hirings, massive markets swings

 Following are business developments Monday related to the outbreak as governments attempt to stabilize their economies, companies struggle to cope and millions of people face job losses and disruptions in supplies of goods and in services.

-AIRLINES: Airlines can't seem to cut capacity as fast as air travel is fading as businesses and vacationers cancelling plans.
+AIRLINES: Airlines can't seem to cut capacity as fast as air travel is fading as businesses and vacationers pull back on plans.
 Industry analysts are slashing their expectations even faster, with cuts of 40% or more the norm.

 Air Canada is laying off more than 5,000 flight attendants as the country's largest airline cuts routes amid plunging demand.
-The Montreal carrier is laying off about 3,600 employees, plus 1,549 flight attendants at its low-cost subsidiary Rouge, according to Wesley Lesosky, head of the Air Canada component of the Canadian Union of Public Employees.
 The layoffs will take effect by April and affect roughly 60% of flight attendants.
 Air Canada says it will suspend most of its international and U.S. flights by March 31.

-The carrier says employees will be returned to active duty status once flights resume.
+GE aviation will cut about 10% of its U.S. workforce.
+David Joyce, vice chairman of GE and CEO of GE Aviation, will give up half of his salary starting April 1.
+The aviation arm of General Electric had already announced a hiring freeze, the cancellation of a salaried merit increase, a dramatic reduction of all non-essential spending, and a significant decrease in its contingent workforce.

 The United Arab Emirates is suspending passenger transits through Dubai, the world's busiest international airport, for two weeks to help stop the spread of the coronavirus.
 Suspending transit through Dubai, which connects Europe with Asia and Australia, will affect travelers around the world.

-The world’s largest luxury group – Paris-based LVMH – has also said it has reached a deal with a Chinese industrial supplier to deliver 10 million masks to the French population.

 CORPORATE FIREWALLS: Airbus is canceling a planned dividend payment and lining up 15 billion euros ($16 billion) in new credit to give the European aircraft giant more cash to weather the crisis.
-Airbus The plane maker is withdrawing the proposed 2019 dividend payment of 1.8 euros ($1.9) per share will save the company 1.4 billion euros ($1.5 billion).
-Airbus is also making pension savings and says it has significant liquidity to cope with the crisis.
-It had shut several plants last week to adapt them to safer health conditions.
+The plane maker had shut several plants last week to adapt them to safer health conditions.

-VF Corp. says it will draw down $1 billion from its revolving credit facility.
-The company is also adjusted fiscal 2020 forecast due to COVID-19.
-VF expects to have approximately $1.5 billion of cash on hand and about $1 billion remaining under facility.
+Apparel company VF Corp. says it will draw down $1 billion from its revolving credit facility.

 Royal Dutch Shell will reduce its operating costs by between $3 billion to $4 billion for the next 12 months to adapt to the virus outbreak crisis and plunging oil prices.
 The company is also reducing capital expenditure to a maximum of $20 billion, down from its previous expectation of $25 billion.

+Forecasting as much as a 60% decline in reservations for April due to coronavirus travel restrictions, rental car giant Avis is cutting staff, reducing its fleet and pausing capital spending, among other actions.
+The company says it will also evaluate compensation expenses for senior employees, including executive leadership, as it looks to save $400 million on an annualized basis.
+The Parsippany, N.J.-based Avis Budget Group said it has accessed $1.1 billion in cash from equity in its vehicle fleet and has an estimated $750 million in revolving credit, giving it the liquidity to operate “through the end of 2020 and beyond.”

+Winnebago Industries halted production to protect workers from coronavirus exposure and to adjust production as demand for the company's products is rapidly changing.
+Winnebago, which employees about 5,000 people, makes motor homes, travel trailers and boats under the Winnebago, Grand Design, Newmar and Chris-Craft brands.
+The Forest City, Iowa-based company has production facilities in Iowa, Indiana, Oregon, Minnesota and Florida.
+The company said Monday that production will cease until at least April 12.
+Benefits and base pay will continue for the first two weeks.

-HEAVY INDUSTRY: Ford Motor Co. is temporarily suspending vehicle and engine production at its International Markets Group manufacturing sites located in India, Vietnam, South Africa and Thailand.
+Ford Motor Co. has suspended vehicle and engine production at its International Markets Group manufacturing sites located in India, Vietnam, South Africa and Thailand.
 The suspensions started Saturday and will continue for several weeks.

-SUPERMARKETS: President Emmanuel Macron urged employees to keep working in French supermarkets and some other businesses deemed essential amid a spreading shutdown imposed to fight the coronavirus.

-Finance minister Bruno Le Maire has said that the whole supply chain for the food industry must be guaranteed after France shut down all restaurants, cafes, cinemas and retail shops that are deemed nonessential.
-Many employees are working from home.
-Businesses that are allowed to remain open must enforce rules about social distancing, washing hands and disinfection.

-HIRING: While some businesses are being required to close during the virus outbreak, others are seeing a surge in demand for their products.
-Dollar General said Monday that it plans to hire up to 50,000 workers by the end of April as customers continue to head to its stores to stock up on household supplies.
+REAL ESTATE: To conserve capital, Zillow Group postponed home buying in the 24 markets where it participates in such activity.
+Zillow stopped open houses for homes in all markets last week.

+U.S. home sales jumped 6.5% in February, their highest level in 13 years.
+But that was for contracts that were signed in December and January, with closings in February.
+The first report of a coronavirus infection in the U.S. occurred on Jan.
+21 and economist are expecting a vast slowdown in the next report with sellers closing their homes to potential buyers.

+SUPERMARKETS: B.J.'s Wholesale Club is the latest to offer a bump in hourly wages to workers restocking shelves while others stay home.
+Increased hourly pay would extend at least through April 12.
+Managers and key personnel will get a one-time bonus, ranging from $500 to $1,000.
+Walmart, Target and Amazon are among the other company's giving pay hikes.
+Walmart is also giving one-time bonuses to its hourly part-time and full-time workers.

+HIRING: The spread of the virus has created a massive disruption in the work place, with may companies sending workers home.
+However, other companies, largely those considered essential during the outbreak, have gone on a hiring binge.

-Dollar General said it anticipates a majority of the new jobs will be temporary, but that some may be long term.
+Dollar General will hire up to 50,000 workers by the end of April as people ordered to stay home clear the bargain chain's shelves and stock up pantries.
+Dollar General said Monday that most of the jobs will be temporary, but that some may be long term.

+Papa John’s is hiring up to 20,000 people with demand for pizza elevated.
+The need for new workers is so great, the company said Monday that interviews can turn into punching the clock on the same day.
+Domino's already announced additional hiring.

 CVS Health also announced Monday that it is looking to fill 50,000 full-time, part-time and temporary roles across the country.
 Positions include store associates, prescription delivery drivers, distribution center employees and member/customer service professionals.
 The company is also giving employee bonuses ranging from $150 to $500 to workers required to be at its facilities.